deckgo/deckdeckgo/README.md

 ## Features

-We are constantly developing new features and are always happy to hear about cool ideas.
+We are constantly developing new features and, are always happy to hear about cool ideas.

 - Create, present and share your slides as Progressive Web Apps
 - Interact with your audience with live polls